 The Mecklenburg Declaration of Independence is a controversial part of North Carolina’s history.

-In brief, some historians believe that representatives of Mecklenburg County met on May 19th and 20th in 1775 to discuss, debate and decide what steps would be taken by the county in response to the increasing oppression they were being subject to by King George III, the British Parliament and local Crown authorities.
+In brief, some historians believe that representatives of Mecklenburg County met on May 19 and 20 in 1775 to discuss, debate, and decide what steps would be taken by the county in response to the increasing oppression they were being subject to by King George III, the British Parliament, and local Crown authorities.
 Further, it is said that the assembled representatives developed a series of resolutions that declared Mecklenburg County’s independence from Great Britain; the document is said to have been read to an assembled public on May 20, 1775 from the steps of the Charlotte Courthouse.
-If this is all true, it would be very significant considering it occurred more than a year before the national Declaration of Independence was approved by the Continental Congress in Philadelphia on July 4, 1776.
+If this is all true, then it would be very significant considering it occurred more than a year before the national Declaration of Independence was approved by the Continental Congress in Philadelphia on July 4, 1776.

 There is a problem, however.
 No original written copy of the May 20th resolves exists and no contemporary newspaper accounts of the meetings or the alleged public reading of the document have been found.
-“Proof” of the document comes from the memories and testimonies of those claiming either to have signed the original document, been part of the meetings that created them or at least present in Charlotte at the time of the meetings.
-This makes some believe that the events and document are more fantasy than reality – but no one knows for sure!
+“Proof” of the document comes from the memories and testimonies of those claiming either to have signed the original document, been part of the meetings that created them, or at least present in Charlotte at the time of the meetings.
+This makes some believe that the document and events surrounding it are more fantasy than reality – but no one knows for sure!

-As the 1875 Mecklenburg Declaration centennial approached, plans were put in place for Charlotte to host a grand celebration of North Carolina’s role in helping propel the original 13 American colonies toward independence from Great Britain.
-The celebration would take place over two days – May 19th and 20th – exactly 100 years after the purported meetings that led to Mecklenburg County dissolving its ties to the British Crown.
+As the 1875 Mecklenburg Declaration Centennial approached, plans were put in place for Charlotte to host a grand celebration of North Carolina’s role in helping propel the original 13 American colonies toward independence from Great Britain.
+The celebration would take place over two days – May 19 and 20 – exactly 100 years after the purported meetings that led to Mecklenburg County dissolving its ties to the British Crown.

-On Wednesday, May 19th, the centennial celebration was officially launched at Noon when a large US flag was raised on a flagpole standing 115 feet tall; it was specially-built in Charlotte’s Independence Square for the centennial.
-The raising of flag was followed by a patriotic speech by NC Governor Curtis Hooks Brogden; the speech was said to be enthusiastically received by those in attendance.
+On Wednesday, May 19, the Centennial celebration was officially launched at noon when a large US flag was raised on a flagpole standing 115 feet tall; it was specially built in Charlotte’s Independence Square for the Centennial.
+The raising of the flag was followed by a patriotic speech by NC Governor Curtis Hooks Brogden; the speech was said to be enthusiastically received by those in attendance.

-The centennial celebration’s second day featured a parade that started in Independence Square and proceeded approximately one mile out of town to the local fair grounds.
-The parade featured military and fire companies, local fraternal organizations, bands, and various local and state government officials in procession.
-Once at the fair grounds, the large crowd in attendance listened to Mr. Seaton Gales of Raleigh read the five resolutions that became known as the Mecklenburg Declaration of Independence.
+The Centennial celebration’s second day featured a parade that started in Independence Square and proceeded approximately one mile out of town to the local fairgrounds.
+The parade featured military and fire companies, local fraternal organizations, music bands, and various local and state government officials in procession.
+Once at the fairgrounds, the large crowd in attendance listened to Mr. Seaton Gales of Raleigh read the five resolutions that became known as the Mecklenburg Declaration of Independence.

 Mr. Gales was followed on the speaker’s stand by the Hon.
 John Kerr of North Carolina and Congressman John Bright of Tennessee.
 In the evening, a fireworks display was followed by additional patriotic speeches from South Carolina Governor Daniel Henry Chamberlain and Indiana Governor Thomas Andrews Hendricks, among others.
 Gov. Hendricks roused the crowd during his speech by boldly proclaiming “This centennial commemorates the greatest event in American history.
 On this spot, North Carolina declared herself free and independent of Great Britain, and from this beginning sprung the free and independent union of American States.”

 As part of the centennial’s commemoration, it was decided by its organizing committee to have a medal struck.
-In early 1875, William Johnston, a successful North Carolina lawyer and businessman who was then also the Mayor of Charlotte, approached Richard Henry Linderman, Director of the US Mint, concerning the striking of a commemorative medal to help mark the centennial.
+In early 1875, William Johnston, a successful North Carolina lawyer and businessman who was then also the Mayor of Charlotte, approached Richard Henry Linderman, Director of the United States Mint, concerning the striking of a commemorative medal to help mark the Centennial.

-A private citizen or group contacting the Director of the Mint directly to get a medal authorized would not be possible today – the US Congress needs to be involved – but it was not uncommon in the mid-1800s.
-The engravers and production facilities of the Mint were often engaged to design and strike medals for a variety of private/personal purposes.
+A private citizen or group contacting the Director of the Mint directly to get a medal authorized would not be possible today (the US Congress needs to be involved), but it was not uncommon in the mid-1800s.
+The engravers and production facilities of the Mint were often engaged to design and strike medals for a variety of private and personal purposes.
 Many of these personal requests were made directly to the Director or through one of the Mint’s engravers.